Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Related work

+Since a primary goal of XAI is to make model behavior understandable to people, interpretability ultimately requires human-centered evaluation.
+Psychophysics-style experiments provide a direct benchmark for assessing whether an explanation is comprehensible and usable to human observers, complementing automated or proxy metrics.

+\citet{borowski2021} were the first to quantify the interpretability of deep neural network representations using psychophysics experiments.
+Their protocol visualized unit selectivity by contrasting maximally and minimally activating natural stimuli.
+In particular, they evaluated neuron-based representations (single-unit activations) in an Inception V1~\citep{szegedy2015} trained on ImageNet~\citep{deng2009}.
+In each trial, participants viewed sets of maximally and minimally activating images for a given neuron and then selected which of two query images also strongly activated that neuron (see Fig.~\ref{fig:task}).
+They concluded that, from a human-centered perspective, natural exemplars are more effective than synthetically generated feature visualizations~\citep{olah2017feature}.

+\citet{zimmermann2021} proposed a variation of this task to investigate if humans gained causal insights from those visualizations.
+Participants predicted the effect of an intervention (\emph{e.g.}, occluding an image region) on unit activation.
+They found that synthetic feature visualizations could improve performance, but provided limited advantage over natural exemplar images.

-Interestingly, in a similar vein but within the context of NLP,~\citep{bricken2023monosemanticity} compare the interpretability of 162 features extracted from both local and distributed representations.
-One of the authors scored each feature using samples drawn uniformly across the spectrum of activation.
-Their findings indicate that features obtained from distributed representations are substantially more interpretable than those from single neurons.
-The research presented in this paper differs from this work in the application domain, the experimental design, single participant in their study vs 15,720 responses from a pool of 560 participants in our study.
+Interestingly, in a similar vein but in NLP,~\citet{bricken2023monosemanticity} compared the interpretability of 162 elements drawn from both neuron-based and dictionary-based representations.
+In their study, a single author rated each element using examples sampled across its activation range.
+They reported that dictionary-based elements were substantially more interpretable than individual neurons.
+Our work differs in domain (vision rather than language), experimental design, and scale (a single rater versus 16,835 behavioral responses from 481 participants).

+\paragraph{Comparative analyses of model interpretability.} ~\citet{zimmermann2023} were the first to compare the interpretability of models using human evaluations.
+They extended the work of~\citet{borowski2021} to a broader range of computer vision architectures, including ResNet50~\citep{he2016deep}, and concluded that increasing model scale does not enhance interpretability.
+While we both build on the experimental protocol introduced by~\citet{borowski2021}, their focus is on scaling these original insights across architectures.
+In contrast, we adapt the same protocol to address a different research question: which type of representation (neuron-based or dictionary-based) is more interpretable to humans.
+To the best of our knowledge, this is the first study that compares models using dictionary-based representations.